tireman/nmu-npol/README.md

 	 as necessary.
 Then, to submit a number of jobs to the farm nodes do the following:
   ```
     % cd build/simulation/scripts					# do this after you have completed a build
+    % ./JLABsimSubmit.csh i j						# Submit the simulation job.  'i' is the first
+	  					  							# run number and 'j' is the final run number.
-    % ./JLABjobscript.csh i j
+	% ./JLABanalysisSubmit.csh i j 					# This submits analysis jobs to the batch farm
   ```

+	There is another more generic JLABjobscript.csh which was the original JLAB run submission script.
+Recently, I updated the code to allow the run script to only call the simulation or the analysis.

-	This script will generate the jobsub file, submit the job, pause for 1 seconds (take a breath), and then generate the next one and submit until all have been submitted between i and j where i is the first job number and j is the last job number with i < j.
+	This script will generate the jobsub file, submit the job, and then generate the next one and submit until all have been submitted between i and j where i is the first job number and j is the last job number with i < j.
 Note that these job numbers are used in the ROOT file identification so you